nine7nine/CM-14-Android-7.0-Extras/README.md

 portions are derived from CopperheadOS - Features, such as; exec/fork spawning model, random mac address and other hardening / security focused functionality.

+EDIT: Currently, these can apply of cm-14.0, some will break on cm-14.1.
+I do have them working on cm-14.1, but they haven't been updated yet.

 Each folder name matches their corresponding folder in AOSP tree, where the patches are to be applied.

 however, there are a couple of noteable exceptions;